LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 are the constant heat fluxes along the left, right, bottom, and top boundary, respectively.

-Now, one can solve equation $(6)$ for the temperature on the centroids at the next time step using the defined temperature at the *ghost nodes* where necessary.
+Now, one can solve equation $(6)$ for the temperature on the *centroids* at the next time step using the defined temperature at the *ghost nodes* where necessary.

 ## Numerical Schemes

-Within the example code [Gaussian_Diffusion.jl](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/examples/DiffusionEquation/2D/Gaussian_Diffusion.jl) different numerical schemes are used to solve the *conductive* part of the *temperature equation* (i.e., *explicit*, *implicit*, *Crank-Nicholson Approach*, and *defection correction*) and the results are compared with the analytical solution.
+Within the example code [Gaussian_Diffusion.jl](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/examples/DiffusionEquation/2D/Gaussian_Diffusion.jl) different numerical schemes are used to solve the *conductive* part of the *temperature equation* (i.e., *explicit*, *implicit*, *Crank-Nicholson Approach*, and *defect correction*) and the results are compared with the analytical solution.
 In the following, each discretization scheme is briefly described.

 ### Implicit (or Backward Euler Method)